danriedl/engular/adev/src/content/tools/cli/environments.md

 </docs-code>

-Configurations can be applied to any Angular CLI builder.
+Configurations can be applied to any Engular CLI builder.
 Multiple configurations can be specified with a comma separator.
 The configurations are applied in order, with conflicting options using the value from the last configuration.

 <docs-code language="shell">